ptcrealitylab/vuforia-spatial-toolbox-userinterface/README.md

 cd vuforia-spatial-toolbox
 ```

-2) Clone the vuforia-toolbox-ios repo from GitHub.
+2) Clone the vuforia-spatial-toolbox-ios repo from GitHub.
 The master branches of all repositories should be stable.

 ```
 git clone git@github.com:ptcrealitylab/vuforia-spatial-toolbox-ios.git